DMChernowitz/StochasticScheduler/readme.md

 ## StateSpace.py

 The state-space module contains a large amount of the logic of the repo.
-Despite the fact that the user may not directly interact with this class, but more through the `Policy` and `Project` classes, it is instructive to understand the methods and properties of the `StateSpace` and `State` classes.
+Despite the fact that the user may not directly interact with this class, but more through the `Policy` ([docs](#policy)) and `Project` ([docs](#project)) classes, it is instructive to understand the methods and properties of the `StateSpace` and `State` classes.

-They are used to model the constituents and transitions of the project execution, following the theory of the section _Statespace Graph Framework..._.
+They are used to model the constituents and transitions of the project execution, following the theory of the section on the [Statespace Graph Framework](#statespace-graph-framework-and-memoryless-tasks).

 ### State